 - Homestay families are all experienced in hosting American and international university students in Granada.
 Like most Spaniards, these families are dedicated, generous and passionate about sharing their home and culture with our students.

 - Homestay families provide you with three meals a day seven days a week.

 - While we cannot guarantee every family on a homestay will have internet availability, computers and internet access (including wifi) are available at the Arcadia Granada Center and the CLM.

 - Pillows, blankets, sheets and towels are provided by your homestay family.

 - We encourage you to participate in homestay activities and to engage in meal time discussions to improve your Spanish language skills and increase your knowledge of Spanish culture.

 - Homestays are located all throughout Granada.
-Commute times to the CLM, Arcadia Center and UGR can range from 5-25 minutes, depending on whether you walk or take the bus.
+Commute times to the CLM and Arcadia Center can range from 5-25 minutes, depending on whether you walk or take the bus.